AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 Native binaries and libraries must not be deployed to or installed in cloud environments.

-In addition, code must not download binaries at runtime nor modify them.
-For example, it will not be able to unpack `jar` or `tar` files.
+In addition, code should not attempt to download native binaries or native java extensions (e.g., JNI) at runtime.

 ## No Streaming Binaries through AEM as a Cloud Service {#no-streaming-binaries}